pyamsoft/tetherfi/README.md

 #### TetherFi may be for you if:

-- You want to share your Android's Wi-Fi or Mobile Data
+- You want to share your Android's Wi-Fi or Cellular Data
 - You have an Unlimited Data and a Hotspot plan from your Carrier, but Hotspot has a data cap
 - You have an Unlimited Data and a Hotspot plan from your Carrier, but Hotspot